caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 #### Examples:

-Match requests where the path is a file that exists.
+Match requests where the path is a file that exists:

 ```caddy-d
 file
 ```

-Match requests where the path followed by `.html` is a file that exists, or if not, where the path is a file that exists.
+Match requests where the path followed by `.html` is a file that exists, or if not, where the path is a file that exists:

 ```caddy-d
 file {